-However, the federal government is now considering legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
-The proposed federal law (called the Marketplace Fairness Act of 2013) would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
+However, at the federal level, Congress has repeatedly considered legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
+The most recent form of a proposed federal law is the Marketplace Fairness Act of 2015.
+As in previous versions, the 2015 Act would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.
-Internet sellers in Alaska with sales of over $1 million would have to start collecting sales tax on sales made to customers in other states under the new law.

-Do keep in mind that although there is no state sales tax in Alaska, Alaska’s Office of the State Assessor states that there are 62 Alaska municipalities with sales taxes.
+Keep in mind that although there is no state sales tax in Alaska, Alaska’s Office of the State Assessor states that some Alaska municipalities have local sales taxes.
 However, unless you happen to be located in one of those municipalities, those local sales taxes should not be a concern.

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence”—assuming, of course, that the state involved has a sales tax.
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, physical presence means having: